swharden/SWHarden.com/content/blog2/2010-05-28-measuring-qrp-radio-output-power-with-an-oscilliscope.md

 tags: ["amateur radio", "circuit", "obsolete"]
 ---

-# Measure QRP Radio Output Power with an Oscilloscope

 __I added a backlight to my oscilloscope!__ My o-scope's backlight hasn't worked since I got it (for $10), so I soldered-up a row of 9 orange LEDs (I had them in a big bag) and hooked them directly up to a 3v wall wart.
 In retrospect I wish I had a bunch of blue LEDs... but for now I can't get over how well this worked!
 Compare it to the images a few posts back - you can really see the grid lines now!